schellenberg/computerscience20/docs/_sources/Python/Strings/StringIntro.rst.txt

 Practice Problems
 ------------------

 Try the following practice problems.
 You can either work directly in the textbook, or use Thonny.
-Either way, copy/paste your finished code into Thonny and save your solution into your Computer Science 20 folder when you finish!
+Either way, be sure to save your solution into your Computer Science 20 folder when you finish!

 Con Cat
 ~~~~~~~~~~~~~~~~~~~~~~~~~